compiiile/compiiile/README.md

 You should use [Astro's client directives](https://docs.astro.build/en/reference/directives-reference/#client-directives) to load your component's script.

+## Common issues

+-   Make sure that the absolute path to the folder where you are running Compiiile doesn't contain any special character as it could prevent the project initialization.

 ## Special thanks

 -   [Astro](https://github.com/withastro/astro) for enabling us developers to make lightweight websites